freshollie/UsbGps4Droid/README.md

 # UsbGps4Droid - A USB GPS provider for Android

-UsbGps4Droid is a USB GPS provider application for the Android operating system, providing GPS support for devices back to android 3.1
+UsbGps4Droid is a USB GPS provider application for the Android operating system, providing GPS support for devices down to android 4.0

 [Download latest release](../../releases)

 ## About
 The application provides location updates to Android which allows devices without